BookmarkBookmark this page!

 Liability accounts record liability amounts collected that may be payable to a third party (for example, the IRS or other governmental agencies) or to your customer.
 These accounts are unique to Point of Rental and must be created to use this feature.

-Item PercentageThis is a liability account (usually a 2000s series).
 It holds the amount of item percentage that was collected and is now due to the government.
-If this is used for a percentage fee, such as an EPA fee, then it would be an income account.
+If this is used for a percentage fee, such as an EPA fee, then it would be a revenue account.

 Miscellaneous